Shot: Famed Auckland leopard seal Owha injured, firearm suspected

 She was resident in Auckland waters from September 2015 to March 2017, and spent much of 2017 moving between Whangārei and Tutukaka.

-Leopard seal research and protection team LeopardSeals.org said Owha had been residing in New Zealand waters since at least 2012, when she was photographed off the coast of Dunedin.
+Owha had been residing in New Zealand waters since at least 2012, when she was photographed off the coast of Dunedin.

 Owha is short for her name "He owha nā ōku tūpuna", which translates to "treasured gift from our ancestors", received from Auckland hapū Ngāti Whātua Ōrakei.